 Alki Beach Water Taxi

-Since Seattle is surronded by water, some of the best views are via boat.
-If you have time, you can take the ferry over to Bainbridge Island and explore for a half day, or if you don’t have time, take the water taxi over to West Seattle and hang out on the beach or eat at Marination Station.
+Since Seattle is surrounded by water, some of the best views are via boat.
+If you have time, you can take the ferry over to Bainbridge Island and explore for a half-day, or if you don’t have time, take the water taxi over to West Seattle and hang out on the beach or eat at Marination Station.
 The water taxi provides excellent views of the Seattle skyline both directions, and if you are lucky, you might see some seals as well.

 Amazon Go Store & Spheres